Table of Contents

 Talk to people, not above them.

-When communicating schedule changes, it can be helpful to think through different scenarios.
+When school communicating schedule changes, it can be helpful to think through different scenarios.
 For example, if there’s an early dismissal, will buses pick students up at that earlier time?
 Also, will after-school programs still run?
 Communicating these details from the start can help things run smoothly and avoid follow-up questions.

 #2: Conciseness